kubernetes-sigs/usage-metrics-collector/README.md

 5. Install the config
   - `kustomize build config | kubectl apply -f -`
 6. Update your context to use the usage-metrics-collector namespace by default
   - `kubectl config set-context --current --namespace=usage-metrics-collector`

-#### GKE cluster (cgroups v1: default on 1.25 or lower)

-**Note**: Only cgroups v1 is supported for utilization right now.
-GKE clusters 1.26+ use cgroups v2 by default.

-1. Build the image
-  - `docker build . -t my-org/usage-metrics-collector:v0.0.0`
-2. Push the image to a container repo
-  - `docker push my-org/usage-metrics-collector:v0.0.0`
-3. Make sure the `GKE cluster values` config portion is uncommented in [config/metrics-prometheus-collector/configmaps/sampler.yaml](config/metrics-node-sampler/configmaps/sampler.yaml)
-  - Other `cluster values` should be commented
-4. Install the config
-  - `kustomize build config | kubectl apply -f -`
-5. Update your context to use the usage-metrics-collector namespace by default
-  - `kubectl config set-context --current --namespace=usage-metrics-collector`

 ### Kicking the tires